amshancodes/scoring-cvs/README.md

 The application is also deployed on Streamlit Cloud for team access.
 Visit: https://your-app-name.streamlit.app/

-Authentication is required to access the app.
+Authentication is required to access the app (password: demo123).

 ### Streamlit App Features